 Any person over the age of eighteen (18) who shows proof of a current residential address within the Town of Hebron may receive a Douglas Library card free of charge.
 Library cards will be valid for three (3) years.
 At time of renewal of library card, applicants will be asked to verify address and other information on the patron record.
-A suspended account may not be renewed until the account has been brought back into good standing.
+All fines and late fees must be paid before renewal.
 Library users are responsible for all materials checked out on his/her card.